WP Engine Smart Search

 Licensing

-Licenses are currently available for Premium and Atlas plans.
+Licenses are currently available for Premium and WP Engine Headless Platform plans.

 To purchase a license for a Premium plan, contact our Sales team or the Account Manager for assistance.

-To purchase a license for an Atlas plan, either select WP Engine Smart Search as an Add-on when signing up for a plan, or purchase it through the Add-ons page of the existing plan.
+To purchase a license for the WP Engine Headless Platform plan, either select WP Engine Smart Search as a Product Extension when signing up for a plan, or purchase it through the Products page of the existing plan.

 After purchase, install WP Engine Smart Search on as many sites as the plan allows.